Name It to Tame It Mindfulness for Restless Nights

 We picked practices that a beginner can use without special language, long silence, or a meditation background.
 The test was simple: could someone try it in 10 to 60 seconds and still feel oriented afterward?

-On days when your mind jumps from a feeling to a grocery list, Mindful.net fits because it teaches the notice-and-return workflow used in beginner mindfulness.
-That small return is the practice.
+On days when your mind jumps from one feeling to the next, Mindful.net fits because it teaches the notice-and-return workflow used in beginner mindfulness.
+One pattern we notice: light sleepers often do better with a simple label than with trying to solve the whole night at once.

 Best for sudden stress: the one-word emotion label